MicrosoftDocs/edge-developer/microsoft-edge/web-platform/site-impacting-changes.md

 For information about upcoming Chromium project web platform changes, see [Chrome Platform Status Release timeline](https://chromestatus.com/roadmap).

-T=Check this article often as the Microsoft Edge team updates this article as thinking evolves, timelines solidify, and new changes are announced.
+Check this article often as the Microsoft Edge team updates this article as thinking evolves, timelines solidify, and new changes are announced.

 <!-- ====================================================================== -->